peterroelants/word_sampling/README.md

 ## Parsing the corpus

 Only standard libraries are used.
 The lines in the corpus are split into tokens with a very simple regular expression.
-More advanced tokenisation can be achieved with the help of the [NLTK library](http://www.nltk.org/).
-Lines are converted to lowercase during tokenisation.
+More advanced tokenization can be achieved with the help of the [NLTK library](http://www.nltk.org/).
+Lines are converted to lowercase during tokenization.

 During parsing, a Python dictionary is used to hold the current number of occurrences of each token.

 ## Alias sampling method

 The [alias method](http://en.wikipedia.org/wiki/Alias_method) is used to create a data-structure that allows for efficient sampling from the word occurrence distribution.
 The algorithm can sample from the distribution in O(1) constant time.
-The memory usage is O(n), and the preprocessing uses O(n) time.
+The memory usage is O(n), and the preprocessing uses O(n) time, with n the size of the vocabulary.

 The alias method implemented here is based upon the description by [Keith Schwarz](http://keithschwarz.com/darts-dice-coins/).